 Typically, re-enrollment occurs when an FNC graduate desires to continue his/her education and requests enrollment in another program.
-This re-enrollment can be from a certificate program to a diploma program; from a diploma program to an associate of science or associate of arts degree program, or from an associate of science or associate of arts degree program to another associate of science or associate of arts degree program.
+This re-enrollment can be from a certificate program to a diploma program; from a diploma program to a diploma program; from a diploma program to an associate of science or associate of arts degree program, or from an associate of science or associate of arts degree program to another associate of arts degree program.